ppkantorski/Ultrahand-Overlay/examples/OC Toolkit/README.md

 # OC Toolkit (currently for mariko only)

-The OC Toolkit package provides various options for adjusting the clock speeds and voltages of your device.
+The OC Toolkit package provides various options for adjusting the clock speeds, voltages and timings of your device.

 **WARNING: DO NOT USE YET IF YOU DO NOT KNOW WHAT YOU ARE DOING**